Missile gets makeover on 50th anniversary of Cuban crisis

 Most have disappeared or been converted into other public uses, including an immigration detention facility in Florida, a golf course in Illinois and an elementary school in Kansas.

-Commemoration events marking the anniversary are scheduled across the country, including an exhibition at the National Archives in Washington titled “To the Brink: JFK and the Cuban Missile Crisis,” featuring secretly recorded White House tapes of Kennedy and his advisers as they sought to avert a nuclear war.
+Commemoration events marking the anniversary are scheduled around the country, including an exhibition at the National Archives in Washington D.C. titled “To the Brink: JFK and the Cuban Missile Crisis,” featuring secretly recorded White House tapes of Kennedy and his advisers as they sought to avert a nuclear war.

-One of the reasons those anniversaries are important is that “they serve as a flashpoint” for people who do not remember or were not alive, said Graham Allison, director of the Belfer Center for Science and International Affairs at Harvard University.
+One of the reasons these anniversaries are important is that “they serve as a flashpoint” for people who don’t remember or weren’t alive, said Graham Allison, director of the Belfer Center for Science and International Affairs at Harvard University.

 A handful of events are taking place across Miami - an exile home to many of the Cubans who fled communist rule on the island - including a panel discussion at the local history museum and the University of Miami.